 We will be using the Clicker system during the class.
 The clicker is the QT by Turning Technology.
 It will be available for leasing at the bookstore or directly from the company.
-You will need to register the clicker for the class.
-I will provide with that information on the first day of class.
+You will need to register the clicker for the class at turningtechnologies.com.
+I will provide you with that information on the first day of class.
 You must bring your clicker with you for every class.
 A clicker is a mandatory requirement for this course.